DougBeney/Clarifier/readme.md

 This example takes people.csv and specifies to output to a new file called people-updated.csv

 It searches column b for CEO and CFO.
-When it finds matches, it deletes that row.
+All matches that don't meet that filter get deleted.

 ## Supported Operations